 2. Change the size of the WordPress post box

 The default size of the WordPress post box (the writing box) in the WordPress ‘write new post/page’ area is just 10 lines!
 Now 10 lines is just not enough and looks very small in the writing region and is uneasy on the eyes.
 You have the option to change it to a number of your choice.
 I usually keep it at 20 or 25.
 Go increase the post box size if you have not already.
-It will also be very helpful for those blogs which has a multi-author blog (read more on making your blog multi-author with revenue sharing option).
+It will also be very helpful for those blogs which has a multi-author blog.
 The following image is of default post box of 10 lines only!
 You can make it 20 lines and it will be double the size and you may feel you just came to the Business Class from the Economy class!
 Enjoy the legroom! 😉

 3. Optimize the Formatting Options